jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Your friends keep rowing.
 They look at you from time to time.
 Faith they have in the gods.
 Love they have for you because you can read their intent and get the group to the next island.
 There is no way of knowing if in 20 days time you will find paradise.
 All this group can do is have faith in their navigator and in their gods.

----

 Polynesian maritime exploration represents one of humanity's most remarkable navigational achievements.
-Beginning around 3000-1000 BC, Polynesians developed sophisticated way finding techniques that allowed them to settle islands across a vast oceanic region spanning over 10 million square miles.
+Beginning around 3000-1000 BC, Polynesians developed sophisticated way finding techniques that allowed them to settle islands across a vast oceanic region spanning over 10 million square miles; a size better than North America.

 Islands are at times thousands of miles apart, often with little to no Earthly indicators where the next one will be.
-People wanted to go because life was already there.
-Trees, grasses, birds, reptiles inhabited these islands.
-Biological evidently had already used the rules of the game and learned to navigate to find new habitats.
+People wanted to go because life had already setup ecosystems.
+Many trees, grasses, birds, and reptiles inhabited these islands.
+Biological life had already used the rules of the game and learned to navigate to find these new habitats.

+But biology took millions of years to spread itself to these islands oasis.

 And now, the Polynesians learned to used their minds and technology to do that same.
 They read complex environmental indicators: ocean currents, wave patterns, wind directions, star positions, and bird migrations.
 Their traditional voyaging canoes, called waʻa or vaka, were engineering marvels-double-hulled vessels capable of traveling thousands of miles with sophisticated rigging systems.